Our process

 Cats are viewed as 'goods' in the eyes of the law, and are therefore property.
 We cannot simply take someone's property without endeavouring to find an owner.

 So, once we've been alerted to a potentially stray cat, we make some initial enquiries with the finder.
-The questions we ask and process we follow can be viewed on our 'Report a Stray' page here: https://www.hectorshousecatrescue.co.uk/reporting-a-stray/
+The questions we ask and process we follow can be viewed on our 'Report a Stray' page here Reporting a stray

 Microchips are often not actually registered.
 This is fairly common - vets implant the chip but it is the owner's responsibility to register it with a database.
 Microchipping of cats became law in June 2024, and the owner is responsible for keeping it up-to-date.
 We also frequently encounter microchip details not being up-to-date.
 Again, it is the owner's responsibility to ensure the name, address and contact details of the owner are accurate.

-We have also encountered foreign microchips - we do not have access to foreign databases.
+We have also encountered foreign microchips - we do not have access to foreign databases but do get in touch with them to try and locate an owner.

 When we encounter these scenarios, we actually contact local veterinary practices with the microchip number and ask if they have it on their records.
 They are unable to give us the details of the owner if they do, but they can contact the owners themselves.